microsoft/CCF/doc/architecture/performance/submitter.rst

 --------------

 To run the submitter it first needs to be built in a ``build`` directory.
-The submitter is compiled using the root CMakeLists.txt in the :ccf_repo:`/` directory.
+The submitter is compiled using the CMakeLists.txt in the root directory.
 If the CCF project is already built in your directory it can be compiled and run using the following commands:

 .. code-block:: bash